jethrojones/website/_notes/SchoolX Book Study.md

 allowfullscreen></iframe>

 No matter how hard you work, your school will always need more attention.
-## Every day, countless students and teachers miss out on their potential because the school environment isn’t meeting their needs.
+> Every day, countless students and teachers miss out on their potential because the school environment isn’t meeting their needs.
 But it doesn’t have to be this way!

-If we keep doing the same thing we've been doing, we're going to have more
+If we keep doing the same thing we've been doing, we're going to have more:
 - Disengaged students
 - Regular teacher absences
 - You'll be constantly filling in for sub positions that don't get filled.